 Anti Pilling finish

 Pilling is the formation of small balls of extra fibers on the surface of the fabric.
-Pilling resistant finish aims to minimise the formation of these balls
+Pilling resistant finish aims to minimize the formation of these balls

 A very thin layer of polymer added to dyed fabric